ciarandg/dwm/README.md

 	- Monospace
 ### Other
 	- mpc (window titles are replaced with currently playing song)
+	- libxft-bgra (for displaying color emoji in dwmbar)
 	- In order to build dwm you need the Xlib header files.

 ## Installation